JarbasAl/LILACS/lilacs/docs/question_parser.md

     question_verbs: [tell]
     parents: {}
     relevant_nodes: []
-    synonyms: {'evil': 'good and evil'}
+    synonyms: {}

     Question: how to kill animals ( a cow ) and make meat
+    normalized: how to kill animal ( a cow ) and make meat
     start_node: animal
     target_node: meat
     question_type: how to